mossgreen/mossgreen.github.io/_posts/2020-02-05-AWS-Services-Databases.md

 - **Local secondary indexes** must be created at the same time as creating a table.
 They use the same partition key but an alternative sort key.
 They share the RCU and WCU values for the main table.
 - **Global secondary indexes** can be created at any point after the table is created.
 They can use differenct partition and sort keys.
 They have their own RCU and WCU values.
 GSIs can be used to support alternative data access patterns, allowing efficient use of query operations.

+### DynamoDB table query

+- Reading: `GetItem` with table name and primary key
+- Writing:
+  - creating: `PutItem`
+  - updating: `UpdateItem`
+  - deleting: `DeleteItem`
+- Conditional writes succeed only where they meet an expected condition; otherwise, they return an error.
+Conditional writes can be used in multiple scenarios.
+Conditional writes can be handy in situations where multiple users try to update the same item.

 ### DynamoDB Accelerator (DAX)